 Directly under the tab bar is an overview of your sensor.
 This allows you to see the signal strength and the battery level of the selected sensor.
-A colored dot in the left corner of the sensor icon denotes its status:

-- Green indicates the sensor is checking in and within user defined safe parameters. - Red indicates the sensor has met or exceeded a user defined threshold or triggered event. - Gray indicates that no sensor readings are being recorded, rendering the sensor inactive. - Yellow indicates that the sensor reading is out of date, due to perhaps a missed heartbeat check-in.
+- indicates the sensor is checking in and within user defined safe parameters. - indicates the sensor has met or exceeded a user defined threshold or triggered event. - indicates that no sensor readings are being recorded, rendering the sensor inactive.